 My engineering mentality says: “Damn!
 Let´s review all again and again and again, when no luck then let´s also review those axioms!”.
 It looks to me the main problem is not in technology but in way people are thinking about the problem.
 People just need to be doing some mistake.
 But how can one without all the detailed medical knowledge attack autoimmunity theory?
 Well I need to study a bit and also turn to someone else and just try to think in new pioneering way.
-In my case it is not just foolish decision, it is something against my rational as well as intuitive thinking.
-I have big concerns regarding how it is being communicated to ill people.
-Everytime I hear some medical representative (physician, scientist) saying this awful expression “body got wrong and started to attack itself” I would break something 😉Anyway that is what most patients will hear even today.
-I wanted to know more on this because having feeling does not counts, it needs to be supported with some counter arguments, alternative theories.
+In my case it is not just a foolish decision, autoimmunity is something against rational as well as intuitive thinking.
+I have big concerns with it, mainly how it is being communicated to ill people.
+Everytime I hear some medical representative (physician, scientist) saying this awful expression “body got wrong and started to attack itself” I would break something 😉Anyway that is what most patients will hear.
+I wanted to know more on this because having feeling does not count, it needs to be supported with some counter arguments, alternative theories.
 Do they exist?

 Besides Anthony William, is there somebody else, more credible for science, who thinks the autoimmunity as a theory is wrong and mistaken?
 It looks like there is and it is also good to know there were protest voices even at those old times when this theory was a newly forming hypothesis.
 This is always a good sign – there could be a crossroad and some options but at the end people chose one specific route and it got established at the end, the theory prevailed.
 But it was perhaps not the right path.
 Perhaps it really is time to step back and review things.
 These alternative opinions are opinions of scientists and thus they have slight advantage compared to A.W. – they cannot be called pseudoscientific that easily! 😁